+The operating appropriations comprise differentiated new commitment appropriations, variable appropriations and authorisations.
 The term 'available appropriations' means that these appropriations, in addition to the appropriations mentioned above, also comprise the share of overall provisions (mainly index and collective labour agreement) and reallocations of appropriations.
-Data for 2011 relate to the initial appropriations.

 Certain cross-level expenses, of which the breakdown among the different levels is known, are allocated to the respective levels (including educational priority policy and investments).
 Without this adjustment, the picture of actual expenditure per level is distorted.
-For 2012, the actual data are not available yet, so either an estimate is used or the same breakdown as in 2011 is assumed.
+For 2014, the actual data are not available yet, so either an estimate is used or the same breakdown as in 2013 is assumed.